 What will I be asked when I call?

-You will be asked your name and whether you mostly work in the music or performing arts industry.
-Some personal details are required for duty of care purposes.
+You will be asked your name and a brief description of which part of the creative industries you work for, e.g. music, visual arts, performing arts etc. Some personal details are required for duty of care purposes.

 You do not need to disclose anything that you are uncomfortable sharing.

 Yes.
 Absolute confidentiality is assured, and is in fact mandatory for all clinicians, except where required by law.

 The clinicians are extremely aware of the importance of confidentiality, and sensitive to both legal and ethical confidentiality requirements.